yorkeJohn/mc-discord-notify/README.md

-# MC Server Discord Hook
+# Minecraft Server Discord Hook
-Notify a Discord channel when you start or stop your Minecraft Server.
+Notify a Discord Server when you start or stop your Minecraft Server.

 # Installation
 * Download the latest release and extract all files into your Minecraft Server directory.